 • Write National exam annually and obtain 80% or more.
 (Writing and passing the Certification test at the Certification clinic will count as writing the National exam for that year only.)
 Failure to obtain 80% or more on the National exam shall result in loss of that year counting towards the timing prerequisite for moving on to the next certification level and may not be selected to a Canadian Championship in the current year.

 • Active in Regional and Provincial/Territorial Officiating programs.

 • Level IV for at least 2 years.

-• Receive a successful evaluation at two (2) events including any of the following: Canadian FP Championships (excluding the U14 and U16 categories), Canada Games, Canadian Open Fastpitch International Championship (excluding the Futures tournament), or the 3 Nations Challenge.
+• Receive a successful evaluation at two (2) events including any of the following: Canadian FP Championships (excluding the U14 and U16 categories), or pre-approved Canada Games, Canadian Open Fastpitch International Championship (excluding the Futures tournament), or the 3 Nations Challenge.

 • Receive a successful evaluation at one Canadian SP Championship.